Cadet: Finland

 The studies take three years.
 The first one and half years of studies take place in the National Defence University main campus on the island of Santahamina, Helsinki.
 The spring of the second year and most of third year take place in the service academies: Army, Naval and Air Force Academies, in the Border and Coast Guard Academy, or in the branch-specific schools of the Army Academy, according to the service and branch of each cadet.

 The cadets are servicemen and under military discipline, forming a battalion-level unit called "Cadet School".
-For the purposes of internal organisation of the Cadet School, they may hold cadet NCO ranks, but with regards to the rest of the Finnish military, all cadets rank as second lieutenants, with the seniority of their promotion to second lieutenant.
+For the purposes of internal organisation of the Cadet School, they may hold cadet NCO ranks, but with regard to the rest of the Finnish military, all cadets rank as second lieutenants, with the seniority of their promotion to second lieutenant.
 This is reasonable considering that all cadets are already reserve officers when they begin their studies.
 However, despite the status of students as officers, the internal discipline of the Cadet School is quite strict.
 Especially in the beginning of their first year, the cadets are under especially strenuous discipline administered both by the university faculty and senior cadets and marked by the obligatory participation in the traditional intiation rituals.

 The cadets sign a service commitment that oblige them to accept a promotion to lieutenant and an appointment to a position in the Finnish Defence Forces or the Border Guard.
 The service commitment is three years.
 Those trained as military pilots commit for 13 and half years.
 An officer resigning the military or being dismissed will be required to reimburse the state for the cost of their education, unless they resign for medical reasons.